flipacholas/Architecture-of-consoles/articles/xbox.md

 {{< /float_group >}}

 Both chips are interconnected using a specialised bus called the **HyperTransport**.
-It's worth pointing out that some PC motherboards also included this technology, just with a different brand (nForce MCP-D).
+It's worth pointing out that some PC motherboards also included this technology, just with a different brand (*nForce MCP-D*).

 #### Memory layout

-The Xbox includes a total of **64 MiB of DDR SRAM**, this type of RAM is very fast compared to what the competition offers.
+The Xbox includes a total of **64 MiB of DDR SDRAM**, this type of RAM is very fast compared to what the competition offers.
 However, it's also shared across all components of this system.
 Hence, once more, we find ourselves in front of another **unified memory architecture** or 'UMA' layout.

 {{< float_group >}}